Current Fellows

 Her recent publications in Italian include: Tomaso Binga: il corpo della lettera, ustsanga.it, 27 March, 2018, Riviste di poesia sperimentale negli anni Sessanta-Settanta in Italia.
 Riviste Italiane d’artista nella collezione dell’Archivio Artpool di Budapest, IN: Dai margini a dentro, da dentro ai margini.
 Mappe dei cambiamenti letterari e culturali, AIPI, Firenze, 2018.
 Strutture ed elementi classici nella poesia visiva di Eugenio Miccini, XII Convegno Italo – Ungherese Lincei Budapest, 2013.

 Her research project at CIMA is entitled: Recombining Pieces of Reality.
 Poetry and Activism in Nanni Balestrini’s Collages.
 The focus of the comparative approach is to explore the visual similarities and motivations shared by East Central European and Italian collage in the period of the sixties and seventies.
 Nanni Balestrini had an extraordinary body of work in collage, a genre that can reconcile poetry and visual art and has international connections.
 She will analyze the possible interactions between the Italian neo-avant-garde and East-Central European tendencies in relation to experimental art practices.
 The Eastern European point of view can give a new aspect to the already complex research background of monographic approach to the oeuvre of Nanni Balestrini.
 Her comparative approach can lead to new explorations regarding the visual codes used by artists of different background, living in different countries but fighting for the same social values.
-The main focus of her research project is to find links between the artistic practice and socio-cultural background of selected Eastern European artists, Katalin Ladik (Hungarian born in Yugoslavia) and Jiri Valoch (Czech born in Czechoslovakia), in relation to that of Nanni Balestrini.
+The main focus of her research project is to find links between the artistic practice and socio-cultural background of selected Eastern European artists, Katalin Ladik (Hungarian born in Yugoslavia) and Attila Csernik (Hungarian born in Yugoslavia), in relation to that of Nanni Balestrini.

 TwitterFacebookEmail